Usability Metrics that Matter: A Practical Approach to Measuring Usability

 3. Analytics Tools

-Behavioral UX metrics, such as conversion rates and time spent on pages, can be easily collected using analytics tools.
+Behavioral metrics, such as conversion rates and time spent on pages, can be easily collected using analytics tools.
 Tools like Google Analytics or Mixpanel track user interactions with your product and provide detailed reports on how users navigate your interface.

 - To learn more about up-to-date popular UX analytics tool, we recommend our article on the best UX analytics tools.